jwalton/rust-book-abridged/docs/ch09-error-handling.md

 - If your function has a _contract_ and the values passed in violate that contract, it might make sense to panic.
 If your function's documentation clearly states that it requires a value between 0 and 1, and someone passes in a 7, then if you believe this clearly represents an error somewhere in the caller's code, a panic is appropriate.
 If an illegal value could create some kind of security risk or correctness risk, then a panic is definitely warranted.
 If your function is already returning a `Result` anyways, it might make sense to just add an error though.
 - If you're writing a book about Rust and you want your examples to be short and concise, and a lot of error handling code would obscure the points you are trying to make, then a panic is fine.

 There are some places where it's a terrible idea to panic.
-A panic will halt the whole program, and the program (or if you are writing a library, then the program that is using your library) has no way to recover.
+When you panic inside a function, callers of that function have no easy way to recover from the panic.
 These are places where it's better to return an error:

 - When you encounter an error that is unlikely, but could happen in normal operation of the program.
 - When you're authoring a library.
 Callers to your library might like the opportunity to abort an operation or try again, instead of crashing the entire application.